-Since 1925, all the major fires in the Santa Monica Mountains have been caused by human activities84.
+Since 1925, all the major fires in the Santa Monica Mountains have been caused by human activities96.
 Increased fire frequency alters plant communities by creating conditions that select for some species over others.
 Strong resprouting plant species such as laurel sumac, are favored while non-sprouters like bigpod ceanothus, are at a disadvantage.
 Frequent fire recurrence before the non-sprouters can develop and reestablish a seed bank is detrimental, so that with each fire their chances for propagation are further reduced.
 Resprouters can be sending up new shoots quickly, and so they are favored in an increased fire frequency regime.
 Also favored are weedy and invasive species.
-Dr. Steven Davis in his abstract for a Coastal Commission grasslands.
-Madrono 48(4):236-252.
+Dr. Steven Davis in his abstract for a Coastal Commission Workshop stated97 "We have evidence that recent increases in fire frequency has

-81 Holstein, G. 2001.
+Holstein, G. 2001.
 Pre-agricultural grassland in Central California.
 Madrono 48(4):253-264.
 Stromberg, M.R., P. Kephart and V. Yadon.
 2001.
 Composition, invasibility and diversity of coastal California grasslands.
 Madrono 48(4):236-252.

-Rational Park Service.
+National Park Service.
 2000.
 Draft: General Management Plan & Environmental Impact Statement, Santa Monica Mountains National Recreation Area, US Dept. of Interior, National Park Service, December 2000.